 Love marriage is a dream of every Pakistani girl and boy.
-But, in spite of the fact that love marriage is legal in Pakistan, it is still not an easy task to get married to your loved one.
+But, in spite of the fact that love marriage/court marriage in Pakistan is legal, it is still not an easy task to get married to your loved one.
 There are certain legal formalities that must be completed before you can get married to your chosen one.
-If you are planning for a love marriage, then you must follow certain steps.
+If you are planning for a love marriage/court marriage in Pakistan, then you must follow certain steps.

 Is Court Marriages and Love Marriages are not Against the Preaching of Islam?